nlathia/nlathia.github.io/_posts/2022-10-20-Code-generation.md

 > ...
 54 million public software repositories hosted on GitHub, containing 179 GB of unique Python files under 1 MB.

-Open source code is a natural way starting point to train this type of model, but the data is not _perfect_; nobody would intuitively assume that all code on Github is top-notch or free of malware (the paper points to [other research](https://www.usenix.org/conference/raid2020/presentation/omar) that identifies malware using binary classification).
+Open source code is a natural starting point to train this type of model, but the data is not _perfect_; nobody would intuitively assume that all Python code on Github is top-notch or free of malware (the paper points to [other research](https://www.usenix.org/conference/raid2020/presentation/omar) that identifies malware using binary classification).

 The dataset was filtered using an interesting set of heuristics.
 Files that had a long average or maximum line length were thrown out, as were files with a "small percentage" of alphanumeric characters.
-Finally, files "which were likely auto-generated" were discarded too, although they don't describe how they determine whether a file was likely auto-generated.
-This removed 20 GB of data from the initial 179 GB.
+Finally, files "which were likely auto-generated" were discarded too, although they don't describe how they determine this.
+The filtering step removed 20 GB of data from the initial 179 GB.

 💭 There is no mention of whether they considered additional signals that could be sourced from Github.
 For example, Github has social network-like signals (users have followers, repositories have dependency graphs) and engagement-like signals (repositories have contributors, stars, watchers, and forks).
 Outside of Github, there are datasets that capture usage of open-source libraries.
 And finally, the code itself could be inspected further: there are static analysis tools that can be used to asses indicators of code quality, scan for vulnerabilities, or perhaps even detect whether some code is Python 2 or Python 3.
 Some of these _might_ be useful to further assess whether code is "good enough" to be included, but I also imagine that being very harsh here could severely limit the size of the data and discard a number of common functions that everyone writes--which is what models like Codex implicitly aim to do.

 ## 🤖 Codex is a fine tuned GPT model

-This paper is not about fabricating neural nets that have a specific novel design for the problem at hand:
+This paper is not about designing neural nets that have a specific, novel design for the problem at hand:

 > We fine-tune GPT models containing up to 12B parameters on code to produce Codex

 There's an interesting angle to this that gets mentioned: since the problem is that of generating code from _free text_ prompts, they hypothesized that starting from GPT-3 (which has already been trained on free text) would work better.
-It did not "possibly because the fine-tuning dataset is so large."
+It did not, "possibly because the fine-tuning dataset is so large."
 But those models did converge more quickly and so they still use them.

 ## 📈 Understanding performance is the trickiest part